Magic Chef Refrigerant Leak or Weak Compressor

 Possible Causes

-Low refrigerant charge due to micro-leak in evaporator, Partially restricted capillary tube, Aging or weak compressor, Damaged condenser coil reducing heat rejection
+Low refrigerant charge due to a micro-leak in the evaporator, Partially restricted capillary tube, Aging or weak compressor, or damaged condenser coil reducing heat rejection.

 How to Fix / Troubleshooting

 Safety: Do not attempt to cut or open any refrigerant lines.
-Sealed system work must be done by a certified technician.
+Sealed system work must be performed by a certified technician.

 Diagnostic steps (owner level):